Kunal241207/git-demo/README.md

 # git-demo
-This is my second Git repository but i consider it as first and yes this is also a demo
+This is my second Git repository but i consider it as first and yes this is also a demo.
+Creator - Kunal gupta